Recursion: Recursive humor

 A variation is found on page 269 in the index of some editions of Brian Kernighan and Dennis Ritchie's book The C Programming Language; the index entry recursively refers to itself ("recursion 86, 139, 141, 182, 202, 269").
 Early versions of this joke can be found in Let's talk Lisp by Laurent Siklóssy (published by Prentice Hall PTR on December 1, 1975, with a copyright date of 1976) and in Software Tools by Kernighan and Plauger (published by Addison-Wesley Professional on January 11, 1976).
 The joke also appears in The UNIX Programming Environment by Kernighan and Pike.
 It did not appear in the first edition of The C Programming Language.
 The joke is part of the functional programming folklore and was already widespread in the functional programming community before the publication of the aforementioned books.

 A plaque commemorates the Toronto Recursive History Project of Toronto's Recursive History.

 Another joke is that "To understand recursion, you must understand recursion."
 In the English-language version of the Google web search engine, when a search for "recursion" is made, the site suggests "Did you mean: recursion."
 An alternative form is the following, from Andrew Plotkin: "If you already know what recursion is, just remember the answer.
 Otherwise, find someone who is standing closer to Douglas Hofstadter than you are; then ask him or her what recursion is."

 Recursive acronyms are other examples of recursive humor.
-PHP, for example, stands for "PHP Hypertext Preprocessor", WINE stands for "WINE Is Not an Emulator", GNU stands for "GNU's not Unix", and SPARQL denotes the "SPARQL Protocol and RDF Query Language".
+PHP, for example, stands for "PHP Hypertext Preprocessor", WINE stands for "WINE Is Not an Emulator", RPM stands for "RPM Package manager", GNU stands for "GNU's not Unix", and SPARQL denotes the "SPARQL Protocol and RDF Query Language".